Disease Guide ·Luxating Patella ·2026

 Luxating Patella in Cats - symptoms, vet costs & insurance

-Luxating patella surgery costs $1,500-$3,000 per knee — and many cats need both knees fixed.
-The kneecap slides out of its groove, graded from I (occasional slip, pops back on its own) to IV (permanently dislocated).
-Some cats limp intermittently for years before owners realize it's a structural problem.
-Without treatment, the joint wears down and arthritis sets in early.
+Surgery costs $1,500-$3,000 per knee - many cats need both knees fixed.
+The kneecap slides out of its groove, graded I-IV.
+Without treatment, the joint wears down and arthritis develops early.

 Luxating Patella - vet costs and insurance